ETERNA-earkiv/ETERNA/documentation/Risk_Assessment.md

 What I just explained is the manual workflow, as we don’t currently have a format-obsolescence-risk-detection-plugin.
 But that plugin could very well be developed.
 The mitigation steps would, in that case, be started right from the risk management interface.

-In what concerns available conversion plugins,  RODA currently supports the usual suspects (major image, video, word and audio formats).
+In what concerns available conversion plugins,  ETERNA currently supports the usual suspects (major image, video, word and audio formats).
 Niche formats will always exist in every institution, and in that case, special purpose plugins will have to be developed.

 ## Have an idea for a risk assessment plugin?